 For some businesses, managing waste may involve simply sorting it into the right bin and keeping it out of drains.
-For other businesses, it is more complex.
+For other businesses who have hazardous wastes, it is more complex.
 Some examples of hazardous waste include asbestos, clinical and medical waste, unprocessed used cooking fats and oils.